CliMT/climt/docs/component_types.rst

   temperature and pressure.

 You can read more about this schema of model components in Sympl's documentation_.

 Unfortunately, not all components used in a typical climate model fit into this schema.
 Convection schemes output tendencies (like a :py:class:`ClimtPrognostic`) but require the model timestep (like a :py:class:`ClimtImplicit`) for various reasons, including to ensure that a vertical CFL_ criterion is met.
-Spectral dynamical cores require model state and tendencies in spectral space, which means they don't play well with :py:class:`~sympl.Implicit` components which modify model state in grid space.
+Spectral dynamical cores require model state and tendencies in spectral space, which means they don't play well with :py:class:`~sympl.Stepper` components which modify model state in grid space.

-To account for this diversity of model components, CliMT introduces two additional entities: :py:class:`ClimtImplicitPrognostic` which subclasses :py:class:`~sympl.Prognostic` and :py:class:`~ClimtSpectralDynamicalCore`, which subclasses :py:class:`~sympl.TimeStepper`.
-The awkward name :py:class:`ImplicitPrognostic` mirrors the awkwardness of the way in which convection schemes are constructed.
+To account for this diversity of model components, CliMT introduces two additional entities: :py:class:`ClimtImplicitPrognostic` which subclasses :py:class:`~sympl.PrognosticComponent` and :py:class:`~ClimtSpectralDynamicalCore`, which subclasses :py:class:`~sympl.PrognosticStepper`.
+The awkward name :py:class:`ImplicitPrognosticComponent` mirrors the awkwardness of the way in which convection schemes are constructed.
 Ideally, those parts of a convection scheme which require the model time step and those that do not should live in separate components; until someone writes such a scheme, :py:class:`ClimtImplicitPrognostic` is here to stay!

-:py:class:`ClimtSpectralDynamicalCore` is a generalisation of the standard :py:class:`~sympl.TimeStepper` in that it allows you to assign Prognostics after object initialisation and it can function without any Prognostics at all (just adiabatic stepping forward of the primitive equations).
+:py:class:`ClimtSpectralDynamicalCore` is a generalisation of the standard :py:class:`~sympl.PrognosticStepper` in that it allows you to assign Prognostics after object initialisation and it can function without any Prognostics at all (just adiabatic stepping forward of the primitive equations).